dorddis/Gymzy/archive/docs/AI_SETUP_GUIDE.md

 ### Chat Not Working
 - Check browser console for error messages
 - Verify the API key is correctly set in `.env.local`
-- Ensure you haven't exceeded Google AI Studio's free tier limits
+- Ensure you haven&apos;t exceeded Google AI Studio&apos;s free tier limits

 ### Fallback Behavior
 - If the AI service fails, the app will show fallback messages